Bhagya237/littlepay/README.md

 ### Running the application

-1. create input.csv file in the root directory of the project
+1. create taps.csv file in the root directory of the project
 2. Run the following command to build the application with unit tests
    ```sh
    mvn clean compile install